Deramchi-A/demo-repo/Readme.md

 ls browse the files
-git branch (get you what branch you are working on) git remote -v (get you the gitub origin) git push origin  to   main
+git branch (get you what branch you are working on) git remote -v (get you the gitub origin) git push origin main (export the changes to github) git pull origin  (to get changes from the github to your local)